-For us, project and program management means full-service, which we supply you with the entire qualitative and quantitative spectrum of project management.
+Project and program management, as we understand it, means full-service.
+We supply you with the entire qualitative and quantitative spectrum of project management experience.

-We take over the responsibility of the project management, report to you and carry out regular appointments.
-In case of need, initiate steering committees and supervisory committees for you.
+We take responsibility for the project management, report to you and hold regular meetings.
+If need be and for your benefit, we initiate steering committees and supervisory committees.

-We achieve quality in your project through Total Quality Management (TQM).
-Our methodical knowledge enables us to steer project phases according to your requirements.
-At the same time we always have the cost efficiency for you in the consideration of your enterprises.
+Total Quality Management (TQM) for your projects.
+Our methodical knowledge allows us to steer through project phases according to your requirements.
+Also, we are minding cost efficiency at all times while attending to your enterprises.

-With a network of hand-picked interim managers, we provide our clients with a tailor-made, practice-oriented temporary manager, both in turnaround situations and transformation processes, as well as in day-to-day operations.
+Based on a network of hand-picked interim managers, we provide our clients with tailor-made, practice-oriented temporary management solutions, both in turnaround situations and transformation processes, as well as in daily operations.

-Engage your interim manager with the top consulting group.
-Our over 30 years proven experience in this business brings you the desired result.
-Whether as a temporary solution or succession.
+Get your top consulting group interim manager.
+With over 30 years of proven experience in this business we will achieve the desired result.
+Whether as a temporary – or subsequent solution.

-Business consulting from a single source.
-From over 30 years of professional experience and 20 years of professional market presence, we see ourselves as a reliable partner for our customers.
+Successful business consulting from a single source.
+Demonstrating more than 30 years of professional experience and 20+ years of constant market presence, we consider ourselves a reliable partner for our customers.

 Benefit from our experience in 14 different industries: from automotive to tourism, from pharmaceuticals to the public sector, we strive for long-term customer relationships.

-The decision on the success or failure of a transition falls already in the due diligence, ie the phase in the tendering process, in which the offerers are exactly under the magnifying glass.
-What are the strengths of the providers, and what are the possible weaknesses?
-If you concentrate on the “hard facts” at this point, you are already making the first mistake.
-For, despite all the legitimacy of analyzing providers’ economic, legal, tax and financial circumstances, in practice they are often soft factors that have a positive or negative effect on the transition, such as ongoing restructuring or mergers in the market provider organization.
-The evaluation matrix should therefore include categories such as “provider character”.
-Here is exactly captured: Are providers and clients on equal terms?
-Is the chemistry between the participants correct?
-And does the company culture of the provider match the contracting company?
+If you concentrate on the “hard facts” alone at this stage, you are already making the first mistake.
+Because despite all the necessary legitimacy of analyzing the provider’s economic, legal, tax and financial circumstances, in practice these circumstances usually are soft factors that can have both a positive or negative effect on the transition, such as ongoing restructuring or mergers in the market provider organization.

 Most common hurdles: leadership, appointments, people